Accessing IEPs as a Homeschooler

-If a homeschool parent suspects their child may have a learning disability, they may request a free evaluation through their local public school.
-Governed by the Individual's with Disabilities Education Act (IDEA), all public schools in America are required to provide this Child Find service.
+If a homeschool parent suspects their child may have a learning disability, they can request a free evaluation through their local public school.
+Governed by the Individuals with Disabilities Education Act (IDEA), all public schools in America are required to provide this Child Find service.

-Once the school receives your written request, they are bound by the federal IDEA law to conduct the testing.
+Once your local public school receives your written request, they are bound by the federal IDEA law to conduct the testing.
 Should the school decline to conduct an evaluation, they must provide you with a written explanation.
 You may follow the due-process procedures to appeal the decision.

 - Submit your request in writing for a Child Find evaluation.